 How To Give an Effective Pitch

 Even if you know your investor and have a great business plan, you can still fall short of getting an investor.
-This may have nothing to do with the business or investor, but your ability to persuade.
-No matter the industry, there are universal tips that will always make you more convincing.
+This may have nothing to do with the business or investor but your ability to persuade.
+Regardless of the industry, universal tips will always make you more convincing.

 - Always back up your claims with data.
 This can be market research, previous sales, and company costs that make you appear like a strong business.

 - Make the presentation clean, catchy, and memorable.